MUTO: Development

 Upon acquiring the license for Godzilla, Legendary Pictures had planned to feature two new monsters in addition.
 David Callaham's first draft featured early versions of the MUTOs where they were established as ancient enemies of Godzilla but never established as to why.
 When Gareth Edwards came aboard the project, he created a back story to bridge the gap between Godzilla's connection with the MUTOs.
 Edwards brainstormed the idea that, "When these Godzillas were on Earth, there was another creature that would kill them and lay its eggs inside their dead bodies.
 Therefore, if these creatures ever came back, part of their life cycle would be the ability to attract Godzillas to the surface to kill them for reproduction."

 In an interview, Edwards commented that it took over a year to design the MUTO creatures, stressing that it took that long to create something that was aimed to be new and different for today's day and age.
 Edwards and the design team looked towards past monster characters from such films as Jurassic Park, Alien, Starship Troopers and King Kong for inspiration and reflected back on what made these monsters and their designs so iconic.
 From this, the design for the MUTO monsters kept evolving and "mutating", according to Edwards, into a design he felt was more cohesive.
 Edwards has credited artist Matt Allsopp for creating the majority of the MUTOs designs.
 Edwards stated, "The DNA of the MUTO is 80 to 90 percent from Matt, he was the main guy".
 Others contributed to the design of the MUTOs as well such as Weta, Rob Bliss, Steambot, and Legacy, who provided a 3-D model of the MUTOs.

 The film depicts the MUTOs as a sexually dimorphic species.
-The female is much larger and walks on eight limbs - the male is much smaller, with one pair of his eight limbs modified into wings for powered flight.
+The female is much larger and walks on eight limbs—the male is much smaller, with one pair of his eight limbs modified into wings for powered flight.
 Though the MUTOs have an arthropod-like appearance, filmmaker Guillaume Rocheron likened them more to vertebrates.
 The angularity of the male MUTOs wing design was inspired by stealth aircraft.
 As a side-effect of the radiation they absorb as food, the MUTOs are capable of causing electromagnetic interference, the male emitting EMP shockwaves from his claws and the female having an EMP field "Sphere of Influence" surrounding her instead.

 Reception

 Oliver Gettell of the Los Angeles Times called the MUTOs "Godzilla's most important co-stars", praising them as threatening antagonists that encourage the audience to root for Godzilla.
 Some viewers have been critical of the MUTOs' design, which was perceived to be similar to that of the monster from Cloverfield.
 Collider added the MUTOs to their list of "Weakest to Strongest" MonsterVerse Kaiju, calling the male "nimble and durable" and the female "strong enough to toss Godzilla around" and that they pose a serious threat to Godzilla when partnered.

+In 2023, Mutotylaspis, a paguroid hermit crab from the middle Cretaceous (Albian) deposits of Vladimir Oblast (Central Russia) was named after MUTOs.